Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

-One study found that three days into a fast, HGH levels increased by over 300%.
-After one week of fasting, they had increased by a massive 1,250% ().
+One study found that 3 days into a fast, HGH levels increased by over 300%.
+After 1 week of fasting, they had increased by a massive 1,250% (

 However, continuous fasting is not sustainable in the long term.
 Intermittent fasting is a more popular dietary approach that limits eating to brief time periods.

 Multiple methods of intermittent fasting are available.
-One common approach is a daily eight-hour eating window with a 16-hour fast.
-Another involves eating only 500–600 calories two days per week (, ).
+One common approach is a daily 8-hour eating window with a 16-hour fast.
+Another involves eating only 500–600 calories 2 days per week (

-As shown in the graph below, one study found large differences in HGH levels on the fasting day compared to the eating day ().
+One study observed large differences in HGH levels on the fasting day compared with the eating day (

-Shorter 12–16-hour fasts likely help as well, though more research is needed to compare their effects against full-day fasts.
+Shorter 12–16-hour fasts likely help as well, though more research is needed to compare their effects with full-day fasts.